 That said, it won’t harm them either to have an extra serving of real or fresh vegetables and fruits in their everyday meal.
 And it’ll help you greatly if you know which ones are the best vegetables for dogs.
 Here’s a list to give you some ideas before you start working on a meal plan for your pet.

-Best Vegetable for Dogs
+Best Vegetables for Dogs

 Zucchinis are actually quite a favorite ingredient in many dog food recipes because of their B vitamins and fiber content.
 Not to mention that it’s mostly water, so perfect for keeping your dog hydrated.